 A key task of the assessment panel is to verify the information provided in the critial reflection and, if required, to complement it during the site visit.
 Based on all information at its disposal, the panel assesses whether a programme meets the criteria for accreditation.
 Therefore, a critical reflection is central to the assessment process and it is expected to be transparent, comprehensible, complete and accurate.

-Do you need help or advice while writing a critical reflection?
+Do you need additional help or advice while writing a critical reflection?
 Please contact Linda te Marvelde, coordinator degree programmes.